Skip to main content

 5

-Select BlackHole as Recording Input
+Select BlackHole as your recording input

 Recording Mic + System Audio Together